Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 The Medical Services Covered in Foreign Hospitals

-Please keep in mind that Medicare will only pay for for Medicare-covered services received in a foreign hospital in the 3 specific situations mentioned above.
+Medicare will only pay for Medicare-covered services received in a foreign hospital in the 3 specific situations mentioned above.
 These Medicare-covered services include:

 Part A– Inpatient hospital care

 Part B– Emergency and non-emergency ambulance and doctor services rendered immediately before and during your covered inpatient hospital stay in a foreign hospital.
 However, if you get an ambulance and doctor services outside the hospital after your covered hospital stay ends, Medicare generally will not pay for those services.
-Also, if Medicare doesn’t cover your hospital stay (meaning it does not fall into one of the 3 specific situations mentioned above), Medicare will not pay for the services rendered in a foreign hospital either.
+Also, if Medicare doesn’t cover your hospital stay, Medicare will not pay for the services rendered in a foreign hospital either.
 For example, Medicare will not cover health care services you get in Canada after your covered Canadian inpatient hospital stay is over.